rohit0411/Amz-Scraper/README.md

 Python based WebScraper which scraps the Indian Amazon website

 ## Introduction
 This Python script scrapes product information from Amazon's website.
-Please note that the code was created as a school CS project in 2021 and may not work with the latest Amazon website structure due to changes.
+Please note that the code was created as a school CS project and may not work with the latest Amazon website structure due to changes.

 ## Features
 - Scrapes product names, prices, ratings, and availability.